xlc-dev/LES-old/README.md

 When `development mode` is enabled, you can go to `http://localhost:8000/docs` to find the API documentation.

+#### Linters

+The linters installed with the project are: `black`, `mypy`, and `flake8`.
+They are run on each pull request with a CI workflow, but to manually run them on your machine, be sure to be in the backend directory, have the virtual environment enabled and use the commands below:

+- black (for formatting your code):
+`black .`

+- flake8 (follow PEP8 styling):
+`flake8 app/`

+- mypy (fix type errors):
+`mypy app/`

 ### Frontend

 `cd` to the frontend folder, and run `npm run dev` for a dev server, and navigate to `http://localhost:5173/`.
 The application will automatically reload if you change any of the source files.

+#### Linters

+The frontend uses `svelte-check` for checking any errors for svelte, and `prettier` for formatting.

+Run `npm run check` to run both to check for issues, or run `npm run format` to format the project with prettier.

 ## Project structure